Utilising the colder months by embarking on a suite of laser hair removal treatments leaves you silky smooth right on summer schedule.

 There was a time when laser hair removal was only for those with dark hair and fair skin – the laser required the contrast to work.
 Lasers are much better now, allowing a wider range of people to benefit from laser hair removal, but red and white hair does not respond to the laser because it isn’t dark enough.

-Enrich has been at the forefront of laser hair removal, always keeping up-to-date with the very best lasers and equipment, and the best processes and techniques to get your hair off, permanently.
+Enrich has been at the forefront of laser hair removal, always keeping up-to-date with the very best lasers and equipment, and the best processes and techniques to get your hair off.
 We have been around for 35 years, with laser hair removal one of our staple crafts.

 The beam of the laser only directs its energy at the melanin in the hair root, and spares all other skin, making this procedure very safe and effective.

 Lasers work on a frequency-based system, with light absorption as one of its main methods of action.
 Dark absorbs more light than white (like wearing black on a hot day).
 This is called photothermolysis.